Welcome to Southbank Day Surgery

 Community engagement is a huge priority for us at Southbank Day Surgery.
 We believe that supporting the local community goes beyond excellent patient care, to include contributing to the fundraising efforts of organisations such as Vinnies, the Cancer Council and the RSPCA.
 We are also proud members of the Reconciliation WA group, which recognises and values the continuity of cultural, educational and spiritual practices of First Peoples.

-Southbank Day Surgery is fully licensed by the Western Australian Government and accredited by BSI.
+Southbank Day Surgery is fully licensed by the Western Australian Government and accredited by Global Mark.
 We are part of a National benchmarking team to assist us in improving patient care.
 We have a Consumer Representative who assists the Day Surgery with audits and patient information to ensure our patients’ needs are met.

 At Southbank Day Surgery, we take pride in providing every patient with high quality, personalised care in a professional and comforting environment.